Self-schedule or call for more information.

 Our rheumatologists will diagnose your condition and tailor a treatment plan.
 It could include medication, lifestyle changes and surgery that could slow or stop joint damage and reduce pain and swelling.

-Norton Orthopedic Institute has more orthopedic specialists caring for more patients than any other health care provider in Louisville or Southern Indiana.
+More patients choose Norton Orthopedic Institute for hip or knee replacements and other orthopedic procedures than any other health care provider in Louisville or Southern Indiana.